-- approximately \$260.0 million of senior indebtedness; 0 - other liabilities, including trade payables but o excluding intercompany obligations, of our non-guarantor subsidiaries.
+- o approximately \$260.0 million of senior indebtedness; and - o other liabilities, including trade payables but excluding intercompany obligations, of our non-quarantor subsidiaries.

-At September 29, 2002, the notes and related guarantees were not senior to any of our indebtedness.
-Further, we could incur up to an aggregate of \$122.3 million in additional senior indebtedness under our revolving credit facility and/or receivables facility.
+At September 29, 2002, the notes and related guarantees then outstanding were not senior to any of our indebtedness and the notes and related guarantees are not currently senior to any of our Indebtedness.
+Further, at September 29, 2002, on a pro forma basis after giving effect to the additional issuance we could have incurred up to an aggregate of \$36.4 million in additional senior indebtedness under our revolving credit facility and/or receivables facility.
 We had no indebtedness that ranked equally with the notes.

-Restrictive

-Covenants.....
+Restrictive Covenants.....